 Almost every Silverado owner is familiar with the leveling kit and its features.
 However, a leveling kit lifts the truck’s front end so that it no longer fits within the vehicle’s overall geometry.

-But series of Silverado leveling kit problems have been reported by users lately, some of which can be very frustrating.
+But series of Chevy Silverado leveling kit issues have been reported by users lately, some of which can be very frustrating.

 So, in this article, we are going to look at some of these problems and how to remedy them.